- Day 1: Arrive in Bangkok

 What’s Not Included?

-- Entry Visa Fees (contact us for further information)
+- Thailand and Vietnam entry Visa Fees (contact us for further information)

 - Any bank fees or charges at your end